Mariners continue to load up on high-school players in MLB draft

 - B/T: R/R

-A closer look: Jackson was turning heads in 2020 for the Eagles when he posted a 3-1 record with a 1.57 ERA in his first four starts.
-With his lanky frame and fastball that sat in the mid 90s, he was projectable for scouts.
-But then COVID shut down the season.
+A closer look: Jackson was turning heads in 2020 for the Eagles when he posted a 3-1 record with a 1.57 ERA in his first four starts, but then COVID shut down the season.
+His lanky frame produces a fastball that sits in the mid-90s.
 His 2021 season didn’t go as planned.
 He posted a 4-6 record in 14 starts and two relief appearances with a 5.19 ERA.
 He struggled with command, and scouts said he threw too many sliders.

 The opinions expressed in reader comments are those of the author only and do not reflect the opinions of The Seattle Times.